harness-community/harness-community.github.io/website/blog/2022-12-08-Blog-on-beginners-step-to-GitOps/Beginners-Step-to-Harness-CD-GitOps.md

 ### Let’s get started!

-Step 1: At this point we have created a Kubernetes cluster following the specifications from the prerequisite section.
+Step 1: At this point we have created a Kubernetes cluster following the specifications from the pre-requisite section.
 Let us create a namespace that will be used for installing GitOps Agent on the Kubernetes cluster.
 We have created a namespace **plan-gitops** using command:

 ```
 kubectl get namespaces
 ```
+Output:
 ![agent-1](./gitops-agent-1.png)

 Step 2: Add an Agent